What Now My Love (album)

 What Now My Love is the sixth album by Herb Alpert & the Tijuana Brass, released in 1966.
-It remained at #1 on the Billboard Album chart for nine weeks, the longest of any album released by the group.
+It remained at number 1 on the Billboard Album chart for nine weeks, the second longest of any album released by the group.
 The cover photo, an outtake from the photo shoot for Alpert's 1964 South of the Border album, features model Sandra Moss at the Patio del Moro apartment complex in West Hollywood.

 Popularity and critical reception

 In his retrospective review for Allmusic, music critic Richard S. Ginell wrote, "With this album, Herb Alpert and the Tijuana Brass settle into their hitmaking groove, the once strikingly eclectic elements of Dixieland, pop, rock, and mariachi becoming more smoothly integrated within Alpert's infectious 'Ameriachi' blend."

 The spring and summer of 1966 was the high-water mark of the band's album sales.
-For the week ending May 21, 1966, What Now My Love, at No. 2, was one of five Tijuana Brass albums listed in the top 20 of Billboard magazine’s chart of Top LPs.
+For the week ending May 21, 1966, What Now My Love, at No. 2, was one of five Tijuana Brass albums listed in the top twenty of Billboard magazine’s Top LPs chart.
 The others were Going Places (4), Whipped Cream & Other Delights (8), South of the Border (17), and The Lonely Bull (20).

-Three weeks later, for the week ending June 11, 1966, What Now My Love held No. 1, and was one of three Tijuana Brass albums to make the top 5 of the Billboard Top LPs chart, along with Going Places (4) and Whipped Cream & Other Delights (5).
+Three weeks later, for the week ending June 11, 1966, What Now My Love held No. 1, and was one of three Tijuana Brass albums to make the top five of the Top LPs chart.
 The feat was repeated the following week, with What Now holding at 1, Whipped Cream at 3, and Going Places at 5.
-Only The Beatles had previously achieved this (May 2, 1964), and only Prince (May 14, 2016) and Taylor Swift (December 9, 2023) have since repeated it.